 Keep in mind you’ll want to come early if you want to snag a prime parking spot during a summer day.
 Once you get to Coney Island, there will be many places to park depending on where you want to start out your adventure!

-Rockaway Beach is a beautiful beach in Queens that NYC residents love to visit all year long.
-This beach stretches for over 5 miles and offers a 5.5-mile boardwalk that’s great for sunset viewing, sunbathing, skateboarding, or playing volleyball on the sand.
+Rockaway Beach is a beautiful beach in the southernmost part of Queens that NYC residents love to visit throughout the year.
+This long stretch fo sandy beach stretches for over 5 miles and offers a 5.5-mile boardwalk that’s great for anyone looking to escape the hustle and bustle of the city.

 Getting to Rockaway beach from Manhattan is quite easy by subway!
 First, you’ll take the A train to Broad Channel.
 Then, you’ll transfer to the S and stop at Rockaway Park-Beach 116th Street.
 From there, the beach will be a short walk away!